Vossilisco/Calculator/README.md

 # Calculator in Java
 1º Assigment for the course Algorithms and Data structures.

-Assignment 1: Calculator for arithmetic expressions (15 points)
+Assignment 1: Calculator for arithmetic expressions

 The task is to implement a program that calculates the value of an arithmetic expression that is entered by the user.
 The user interface is irrelevant: it can be commandline,